 This means making really basic meal plans (nothing complicated!), keeping a stocked pantry, having goal prices for staples, perusing the weekly ads, and maybe taking advantage of a few coupons or app deals.
 And just so you know – occasionally I flunk (bad) frugal dining 101.
 Everyone probably does at some time or another.
 We just deal with it, and the consequences aren’t as bad as if you weren’t even trying to get your meals in under budget.
 So give yourself a pass and start again tomorrow.

 (By the way, it’s smart to plan a restaurant or takeout night in your meal plan!
-Because you though about it ahead of time, you can probably save money by using a coupon, taking advantage of a deal, or going during the early-bird special time.)
+Because you thought about it ahead of time, you can probably save money by using a coupon, taking advantage of a deal, or going during the early-bird special time.)

 We don’t use extreme coupon methods here because I’ve never been able to make it work on a consistent basis.
 However, I am not above using a coupon if it’s for an item I am going to buy anyway, especially with the ease of digital coupons.